 Cutworms have many enemies including parasitic wasps, flies and predators such as grasshoppers.
 Bio-insecticides based on viruses and fungal pathogens provide effective population control.
 Natural predators should be encouraged by avoiding unnecessary treatment.

 Always consider an integrated approach with preventive measures together with biological alternatives if available.
-Chlorpyrifos and acephate can be applied to control cutworm populations.
+Chlorpyrifos can be applied to control cutworm populations.
 Pre-planting application of insecticides can also help but are recommended only in case large populations are expected.

 Plant early to avoid population peaks of the pest.,Avoid to plant corn in fields formerly sown with soybean.,Plow the field to bury larvae or expose them to predators 3 to 6 weeks before planting.,Plant sunflower plants around the field to attract black cutworms.,Clear weeds in and around the field before planting and after emergence.,Use light and pheromones traps to monitor or catch moths.,Cultivate frequently to injure and expose cutworms to predators.,Bury plant residues deep in the soil after harvest.,Keep the field in fallow for some weeks before planting.